jimluzhang/jimluzhang.github.io/_pages/about.md

 profile:
   align: right
   image: pic.jpg
-  image_cicular: false # crops the image to make it circular
+  image_cicular: true # crops the image to make it circular
   address: >
     <p>Photo by <a href="https://gazifuad.com/">Gazi Fuad</a></p>